informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 ## CometBFT gRPC

-The following are the gRPC endpoints that Hermes makes use of.
+The following are the gRPC endpoints that Hermes makes use of, listed in rough priority from most used to least used.

 ### `ibc.core.channel.v1.QueryClient`

+Queries for channel-associated data, such as packet commitments, unreceived packets, all channels associated with a given connection, etc.

+### `ibc.core.client.v1.QueryClient`

+Queries the client in order to fetch client and consensus states.

 ### `ibc.core.connection.v1.QueryClient`

+Queries the connection in order to fetch connection data and connected clients.

-### `ibc.core.client.v1.QueryClient`
+### `interchain_security.ccv.consumer.v1.QueryParams`

+Queries a CCV Consumer chain to fetch its staking parameters, notably its unbonding period and the number of historical entries that the chain keeps.

 ### `cosmos.staking.v1beta1.QueryParams`

-Queries for the Cosmos chain staking parameters.
+Queries a Cosmos chain to fetch its staking parameters, most notably the chain's unbonding period.

 ### `cosmos.base.node.v1beta1.ServiceClient`

-### `interchain_security.ccv.consumer.v1.QueryParams`

-Queries for the CCV Consumer chain staking parameters.
+Queries a Cosmos full node in order to fetch its configuration parameters.